There are a number of Art Galleries in Stratford – with a variety of styles of art works!

 Gallery Stratford is one of Ontario’s longest operating public art galleries, and is a significant contributor to the cultural heart of South-western Ontario.
 It’s a wonderful art gallery located a short five minute drive from both downtown and the Mornington Rose, and a five minute walk from Stratford’s Festival Theatre and the Avon River.
 Housed in the city’s original pump house, this beautiful heritage Victorian building surrounded by gardens and greenery, has been home to the art gallery since 1967.
 The gallery has three exhibition spaces and a community studio.

-Outside, there is an amazing outdoor public gallery that you can visit anytime.
+Outside, there is an amazing outdoor public gallery that you can visit anytime: the only outdoor Art Gallery in Stratford.
 Wander around the grounds along connecting pathways to find beautifully painted walls, bridges (don’t miss “The Bridge to No Where”), as well as sculptures and art pieces made from recycled materials.

 The gallery focuses on contemporary visual art, especially regional and Canadian art with works from local, national, and international visual artists.
 The Gallery strives to engage the public, create conversation, and offer special opportunities for education, exploration, and interactive learning.
 The displays change every three months, so there is always something new and interesting to see.